The Painter (Paul Anka album)

 The Painter is a 1976 album by Paul Anka produced by Denny Diante and arranged by Michel Colombier, and featuring Anka's "West Coast" sound.
 The LP cover was notable for being a portrait of Anka by Andy Warhol, and was United Artists first release to employ the new Sansui Electric QS Regular Matrix system for Quadraphonic sound and 4-channel pressing technology.
-The album reached 85 on the US charts.
+The album reached number 16 on the Canadian charts, and 85 on the US charts.

-Singles included "Happier", written by Anka, which reached No. 60 on the US charts.
+Singles included "Happier", written by Anka, which reached No. 46 on the Canadian charts, and No. 60 on the US charts.

 Track listing

 All tracks written by Paul Anka, except where indicated.